Meaning

 This is a jukugo word, which usually means on'yomi readings from the kanji.
 If you know the readings of your kanji you'll know how to read this as well.
 One thing to note though:

 This word uses the かい reading for (not がい).
 And even when 街道 is a suffix, it never gets rendaku'd!
-Remember this by imagining every main road being full of kayaks (かい) for some reason.
-Just a traffic jam of kayaks up and down the 街道.
+Remember this by imagining an olden-day highway full of people in kayaks (かい).
+You know, the horse-drawn kayaks people would use to travel long distances before the invention of cars.
+You've heard of those, right?

 Context